ILMA Foundation Scholarship Program

-The general ILMA Foundation Scholarship is an award of $3,500 per year and is renewable annually based on maintenance of a 3.0 cumulative GPA.
-Any rising or current undergraduate student may apply.
+The ILMA Foundation’s “Move the World Forward” Scholarship seeks to raise awareness of career opportunities in lubricant manufacturing.
+It is an award of $3,500 per year and is renewable based on maintenance of a 3.0 cumulative GPA.
+Any rising or current undergraduate or community and technical education (CTE) student may apply.

 Elmer B. Cleves Scholarship